Health Care Reform Glossary

 A maximum amount of money your health plan will pay for a particular service, or on the number of visits that the health plan will cover for a particular service in a given year.
 If you reach it, you must pay all health care costs for that particular service for the rest of the year.

-Reduced dollar amounts for health plan features like annual deductibles and co-pays that are available to some people who get their health insurance through the public Exchange.
-To be eligible for these reduced dollar amounts, the person buying the coverage must qualify based on the amount of his or her household income.
-These discounts generally are not available if you are eligible to enroll in a Lockheed Martin health plan.
+Reduced dollar amounts for health plan features like annual deductibles and co-pays that are available to some who purchase their health insurance through the Health Insurance Marketplace.
+To be eligible for these reduced dollar amounts, the individual/family purchasing the coverage must qualify based on the amount of their household income.
+These discounts are generally not available to those who are eligible to enroll in a Lockheed Martin health plan.

 Essential Health Benefits

-These are a set of services that must be covered by certain health plans.
-These services include:
+A set of health care service categories that must be covered by certain health plans.
+Services categories include:

 - Ambulatory patient services